bergel/ISCL/_pages/about.md

 social: false # this option adds a section at the end with email, twitter, etc.
 ---

-We develop techniques and methodology to build software systems that are performant & energy efficient.
+We develop methodologies to build software systems that are both resource efficient (CPU, memory, energy) and adequate with modern software development techniques.
+We regularly contribute to open source ecosystems and corporate software systems.

 **Our mission includes:**
-* Research and develop techniques to make software performant, eco-friendly, and less resource consumming.
-To meet these objectives we employ artificial intelligence techniques, empirical studies, and data visualizations.
+* Research and develop techniques to make software efficient, eco-friendly, and less resource consuming.
+To meet these objectives we employ deep learning techniques, empirical studies, and data visualizations.
 * Improving the development of software systems for resource intensive systems and robotics systems.
 * Preparing students to leading position in software industry and academia.